Wave energy and hydrogen driving sustainable solutions

 There will be seven clean hydrogen centers funded by the US government, costing $7 billion.
 By 2026 they want electrolyzer expenses to range from $250 to $500 per kW.
 This action might enable new markets and assist in reducing greenhouse gas emissions.

-In the United States, hydrogen and wave energy have main benefits like:
+In the United States, hydrogen and wave energy have main benefits like

-• Backing for aims of sustainable development.
+• This supports the objectives of sustainable development.

 Future Innovations and Technologies